Developing Documentation

 aeon’s documentation standards include:

-• Adding new public functionality to the api_reference and user_guide.
+• Adding new public functionality to the api_reference.

 More detailed information on aeon’s documentation format is provided below.